PotHix/pothix.github.com/content/post/stats-apr-2017.md

 ### Expenses

-Phew... finally my expenses are getting back to normal, no more _travel_ taking 50%+ of it.
-But it's still taking 25%+. :P
+My expenses for this month are balanced again:

 [![Expenses by category this month](/images/stats/2017/apr/expenses.jpg "Expenses by category this month")](/images/stats/2017/apr/expenses.jpg "")

-This chart of expenses **represent 46% of net income**, the rest is being invested.
+This chart **represent only 15% of net income**, the rest is being invested.
+This month was atypical because I received the money related to my freelance work on January and March.
+I also received the yearly bonus from my full time job.

+This month increased my total savings by **9%**!
+Pretty good! :)

 ### Conclusion

 It was not so nice to be sick, as expected.
 My productivity dropped a little bit and I have to go to the doctor this month and look for it.

-Hope to be better next month.
+Hope to be in a good health next month. :)